Thu. (mid-afternoon) 22 — Mon. 26 October 2026

 Certificate

-Each educational program of the St. André International Center for Ethics and Integrity is assessed by its Curriculum Committee, consisting of highly experienced educators from various of universities around the world.
-Participants will receive a Certificate of Completion, detailing the course description, contact hours completed, learning objectives, instructional modalities and other pertinent information.
+Each educational program of the St. André International Center for Ethics and Integrity is assessed by its Board of Directors, consisting of highly experienced educators from various of universities around the world.
+Participants will receive a Certificate of Completion.

 Registration process